djhbas/er-patient-wait-time-analysis/README.md

 -   `Day_of_Week`: Day of the week the patient arrived.
 -   `Staff_On_Duty`: Staffing level (high, medium, low).
 -   `ER_Visit_Type`: Urgency level of the visit (urgent, non-urgent, critical).

+## Analysis Performed

+The analysis includes the following steps:

+1.  **Data Cleaning and Preprocessing (Excel):**
+    -   Handling missing values.
+    -   Ensuring data consistency and formatting.
+    -   Basic data exploration to understand the distribution of variables.

+2.  **Data Aggregation and Querying (SQL):**
+    -   Calculating average wait times by day of the week, staffing level, and ER visit type.
+    -   Identifying peak arrival times.
+    -   Creating summary tables for further analysis.

+3.  **Data Visualization (Power BI):**
+    -   Creating interactive dashboards to visualize wait time trends.
+    -   Generating visualizations for:
+        -   Wait time distribution.
+        -   Average wait times by day of the week.
+        -   Average wait times by staffing level.
+        -   Average wait times by ER visit type.
+        -   Peak arrival time analysis.

+4.  **Statistical Analysis (Python/Google Colab):**
+    -   Performing ANOVA tests to determine the statistical significance of differences in wait times across different categories (day of the week, staffing level, ER visit type).
+    -   Calculating correlation coefficients to identify relationships between variables.
+    -   Potentially conducting time series analysis on arrival times and wait times to identify patterns and predict future trends.
+    -   Performing descriptive statistics to understand the central tendency and dispersion of the data.
+    -   Hypothesis testing to validate observed differences.

 ## Summary of Findings